benmezger/blog/content/notes/2021-02-09--15-28-19Z--awesome_operating_systems.md

 tags
 : [Operating Systems]({{< relref "2020-05-31--15-29-38Z--operating_systems" >}})

 Another awesome list of available Operating System.
+This is an ongoing list and gets updated from time to time.

 ## Unix-like {#unix-like}